 When starting your ride from this point, expect a mile or two of relatively flat pedaling transitioning into a climb as you pull away from Apgar and begin heading north.
 As you gain elevation, you'll notice an abundance of burned trees.
 These are remnants of the Robert Fire which burned 57,570 acres in the summer of 2003.
 Through this climb, you will be rewarded with incredible views of Lake McDonald and the surrounding peaks.
 Once you reach the top of the climb, the road continues on relatively flat with a few rolling hills until you begin descending toward the North Fork River.
 There are a number of rest areas along the road with information and incredible views.
 Once you reach the North Fork River, simply turn around and head back toward Apgar.

 Option B: This is just the reverse of Option A. Start at the Camas Creek entrance station located about 20 miles north of Columbia Falls on the North Fork Road (MT Hwy 486).
 The North Fork Road is paved for the first 10 miles and then turns to gravel.

-Whitefish Shuttle offers two daily shuttles from Whitefish to Glacier National Park for hikers and bikers to access Going-to-the-Sun Road, the Apgar Transit Center and the Camas Road.
+Whitefish Outfitters & Tours offers shuttles from Whitefish to Glacier National Park for hikers and bikers to access Going-to-the-Sun Road, the Apgar Transit Center and the Camas Road.
 This is an excellent option to avoid crowded parking lots as well as an easy way to get over to Glacier for historic Red Bus Tours that pick up at the Apgar Transit Center.

 Other Details and Safety: